The Hero Arm is one of the most popular bionic hands/arms on the market due to its affordability, attractiveness, and excellent track record.

 All of which sends a pretty strong signal: if you’re seeking the most advanced bionic hand features on the planet, the Hero Arm may not be for you.
 But if you’re an average user looking to perform activities of daily living (ADL), you should at the very least check it out.

 The Hero Arm is controlled by a combination of myoelectric signals and manual adjustments.

-The hand has multiple preset grip patterns that support the most common hand movements.
+The hand has six preset grip patterns that support the most common hand movements.
 You can also manually rotate the wrist and explicitly position the electronic thumb.